anemugomba/angular-laravel-car-rental/README.md

   - php artisan jwt:secret
   - php artisan migrate
   - php artisan db:seed --class=UserSeeder (this will create a user for you to login into the admin - [username is admin@gmail.com & password is password]
+  - For convenience in email setup you can visit [mailtrap.io](https://blog.mailtrap.io/send-email-in-laravel/)

 The next step is to navigate into the yarutso-ng folder.
 Folder contains angular code.
  - go to \yarutso-ng\src\environments\environments.ts